Home

 Project photograph by Nina Allmoschlechner, 2023.

-I am currently working on Wetlands Worship, a research project around the revival of ecological kinship with wetlands and the speculative investigation of drained wetlands and swamps, the sentiments and sediments of wetland goddesses, new rituals and musical offerings, which also entails the rekindling of lost skills and materials and critical assessment of contemporary industries.
-The research into wetlands and swaps started after ending my first big soloshow, EARTHSHRINE, after which i felt that it was actually the wetland spaces like swamps that called me deeply - since my early childhood.
+I am currently working on Wetlands Worship, a research project around the revival of ecological kinship with wetlands and the speculative investigation of drained wetlands and swamps, the sentiments and sediments of wetland goddesses, new rituals and musical offerings, which also entails the rekindling of lost skills and materials and critical assessment of contemporary industries and their relation with degraded, polluted and forgotten waters.
+The research into wetlands and swamps started after ending my first big soloshow, EARTHSHRINE, after which i felt that it was actually the wetland spaces like swamps that called me deeply since my early childhood, more so than soils.

-The project involves research, story and text writing, songwriting, music, video, costumes, and looks — and eventually a music record and a live show including a sculptural scenography.
+As it unfolds, the project involves research, story and text writing, songwriting, music, video, costumes, a music record and a live show including a sculptural scenography.

 Wetlands Worship is a personal homecoming for my murky dark emotional feelings around climate decay and the disenfranchised world — it is a way of using my voice, my embodiment, and my art skills to step up my creative concerns for the world.